-- 1 Do you prefer working in a team or working by yourself? - 2 Do you generally get along with others? - 3 How many people do you work with? - 4 What kind of behavior gets on your nerves? - 5 Do you have anyone working under you?
+1 Do you prefer working in a team or working by yourself?

+2 Do you generally get along with others?

+3 How many people do you work with?

+4 What kind of behavior gets on your nerves?

+5 Do you have anyone working under you?
 Do you reckon you make or would make a good boss?

-6 What characteristics does a person need to be - 6 What characteristics does a person need to be able to do your job? - 7 Who is someone that you admire at work? - 8 Do you socialize with people from your office?
+6 What characteristics does a person need to be able to do your job?

+7 Who is someone that you admire at work?8 Do you socialise with people from your office?